goldenapples/recommended-links/readme.txt

 == Changelog ==

+= 0.3.5 =

+I fixed term archives so that your recommended links archive page can be sorted by term; if you have categories enabled for links, try adding `?category=yourcategoryname` to the URL for your archive page.
+Also fixed issue with adding non-hierarchical taxonomies to reclinks, and fixed the loop on archive pages (reset the query after the recommended loops link) so that it doesn't mess up any secondary loops on the page.

 = 0.3.4 =

 I broke posting of new links in the last update... this is just a quick fix to correct that.
 More changes to come soon.